If your kids are graduating high school soon, here are 4 essential life skills you need to teach them before college.

 If your teenager knows how to drive, you should give them a quick course in what to do in case of an emergency – as well as how they can change a flat tire and even a car battery on their own.

 You should also talk to them in general about not driving when they are drinking alcohol.
 And not taking rides from total strangers.
 Plus there’s a range of talks to have about safe sex and safe partying with friends.

 You can take a look at these college safety tips for even more information on how to make sure that your teen makes the right kind of decisions at college.

 The key to dealing with this new chapter in a healthy way: You must accept that you’ve completed your job as their sole provider – but still allow yourself to call and check up on your child in a consistent way.

 A child is always going to need their parents – in some way.
 From now on, it’s going to be more about emotional support – rather than needing you to put their dinner on the table.
 You must embrace this new role – and get excited for the opportunity to know each other as adults.

 Focus on everything you can do to support them.
 Remember: One’s early 20’s can be quite stressful – as can trying to get their degree while simultaneously figuring out how the world works – and where they even fit into this world.

 Your role as a parent will never really go away.
 It will just change into something else.
 Allow your child to make some mistakes – so that they can figure out how things work.
 And let them know you are always there for them if they need you.

-Feeling stressed?
 Develop the superpower of feeling calm during challenging times.
-Check out my bestselling video course, The Anxiety Cure.